deepak7727/flutter-music/README.md

 - spotify api

-1 : Add music player
+1 : Add music player - on Progress
-2 : connect firebase
+2 : connect firebase - on Progress
-3 : Add Video player
+3 : Add Video player - on plan
+4 : getx controller - on plan
+5 : spotify player - on plan
+6 : create widget for home screen - on plan

 Get permission from internal storage